Software Piracy FAQ's – Copyright Infringement - Piracy Defenses! Call us for a free consultation if you received a letter, summons or subpoena!

 What are the defenses to copyright infringement of software products?

 Here is a popular video we did that discusses potential defenses to copyright infringement.
 Some of the common defenses/mitigating factors are:

 1. I did not download the software (false piracy log)

 2. I have a paid license (licenses must be followed however, over-installation can lead to problems)

 3. My licensed software didn't work, and I needed to get a job done so I had to use a cracked version (while necessity is not a real defense in a case like this, sometimes people download trial versions to learn a new skill - especially now during this pandemic - we see this quite often)

 4. Former employee is sabotaging us (they installed the software and left the company and reported us).
 The Business Software Alliance has a program whereby an informant can seek a reward for reporting pirated software.

-5. Illegal spying on corporate network ("phone-home" technology not mentioned in the EULA).
+5. Illegal spying on the corporate networks ("phone-home" technology not mentioned in the EULA).
 This could be a form of illegal spying on a network.
-Some companies use a PDRSS third party provider to analyze, record and report on piracy at an organization.
+Some companies use a PDRSS third-party provider to analyze, record, and report on piracy at an organization.